siavash-sattari/siavash-sattari/README.md

 <img width="1171" alt="Screen Shot 1402-01-26 at 14 01 39" src="https://user-images.githubusercontent.com/88406720/232208857-574a4451-5755-4968-86f0-a698c4525196.png">

-> I'm a highly motivated and experienced Frontend Developer with solid 3 years of building e-commerce and c2c applications.
+> I'm a highly motivated and experienced Front-end Developer with solid 3 years of building E-Commerce and C2C applications.
 I’ve been working professionally as React developer for 2 years now.
-Moreover, I'm familiar with Backend technologies such as nodejs and express.js.
-My current goal is to become a excellent MERNStack Developer.
-I'm always willing to learn new things and i'm seeking a challenging opportunity to build large projects where my experience ,advanced skills and extensive training can be fully utilized.
+Moreover, I'm familiar with Backend technologies such as Node.js and Express.js.
+My current goal is to become an excellent MERN Stack Developer.
+I'm always willing to learn new things and I'm seeking a challenging opportunity to build large projects where my experience, advanced skills, and extensive training can be fully utilized.

 > Also, sharing knowledge has always been one of the most exciting things for me, and I sometimes produce content on <a href="https://virgool.io/@siavash_sattari" target="_blank">**virgool.io**.</a>